ewic/ewic.github.io/index.md

 `Nov 2015-Jul 2016`

-- Contributed to a Health and Wellness Application
+- Contributed to a Health and Wellness Web Platform.
-- Built using PHP backend, Vanilla JS with BackboneJS and modified implementation of JQuery
+- Built using PHP backend, Vanilla JS with BackboneJS and modified implementation of JQuery.
 - Rebuilt components to render correctly in legaacy browsers.

 <!-- Worked on a PHP-based health and wellness application.
 Built products in PHP with some JS components.
 Environment primarily consisted of Jquery and Backbone.
 Re-designed components to render correctly in legacy browsers such as IE. -->